-A monitor well permit and access agreement are not needed for the installation of the data logger in existing well 590.
-Property Management has verified that existing access agreements are sufficient to allow the installation of data loggers in existing monitor wells.
-Proposed monitor wells RFN-0635, RFN-0636, and RFN-0637 (Figure 1) will require access agreements prior to field work.
-These new monitor wells will also require monitor well permits.
+A monitor well permit and access agreement are not needed for the installation of a data logger in existing well 746.
+The three proposed monitor wells (Figure 1), located on the processing site, have current access agreements in place.
+These new monitor wells will, however, require monitor well permits from the state of Colorado.